LOOKING FOR A CHURCH IN KATY, TEXAS?

 - For infants through age four, we offer our professionally staffed Grace Nursery.
 It is located in the hall to the left of the foyer.
 For more information, Click Here

 - Children aged five through fifth grade, we invite into the service while songs of praise are sung.
 Afterwards (during scripture reading, preaching and prayer), they are led to our children’s area where they experience innovative learning about the faith.
 They return to the service later so everyone can share communion as a family.
+For more information on our safety protocols, Checkout our Children's page.

 What is the service like?